 The data collection instrumentation has always remained on the terrace of the NW tower of the Palazzo Universitario at Via Balbi n° 5, in the city centre of Genoa.
 The rainfall and temperature measurements carried out at the Meteorological Observatory of the University of Genoa represent one of the most reliable and complete thermo - pluviometric series over 100 years old in Italy, since, as indicated by Cortemiglia (1997), they do not show heterogeneity or anomalies in the data trends, as also indicated by the cumulative average rainfalls perfectly distributed according to a straight line (Cortemiglia, 1997).
 The Observatory also offers similar series over a hundred years old for humidity, pressure and wind.

-The location of the equipment, which coincides with the position of the historic Meteorological Observatory of Genoa, in operation since 1833 and whose records are stored with the observational data at the end of hours, the averages, maximum and minimum of the various parameters, has made it possible to compare the direct observations (at the end of hours) with the data provided automatically by the new system and stored directly at our data center in Viale Benedetto XV, 5 in Genoa, through an appropriate management software.
+In 1993, shortly before the end of the presence of a dedicated human observer, a Siap SM3820 automatic weather station was installed complete with "smart" sensors for the detection of basic parameters (barometric pressure, air temperature and humidity, wind speed and direction, solar radiation and precipitation.
+The location of the equipment, which coincides with the position of the historic Meteorological Observatory of Genoa, in operation since 1833 and whose records are stored with the observational data of the recording hours, the averages, maximum and minimum of the various parameters, has made it possible to compare the direct observations with the data provided automatically by the new system and digitally stored.